Acellular pertussis Vaccine

 How should I prepare for the acellular pertussis vaccine?

-Before receiving the acellular pertussis vaccine, it is recommended to wear loose clothing to facilitate injection.
-Patients should also inform their healthcare provider of any allergies or medications they are taking, especially if they have had allergic reactions to vaccine components or other vaccines.
-If experiencing severe health issues or fever recently, vaccination should be postponed to ensure safety and efficacy.
+Before receiving the acellular pertussis vaccine, it is recommended to wear loose clothing for easier injection access.
+Patients should inform their healthcare provider of any allergies or medications they are taking, especially if they have had allergic reactions to vaccine components or other vaccines.
+If experiencing severe health issues or fever recently, vaccination should be postponed to ensure safety and effectiveness.

 What are the common side effects of the acellular pertussis vaccine?